Instructional Empowerment Founder:

 Michael is a keynote speaker at conferences and coaches and mentors superintendents on creating a bold instructional vision, designing and launching a high-functioning cabinet team, transforming Tier 1 core instruction, and leading systems-based school advancement.

 Before Michael became the founder and CEO of Instructional Empowerment, he was the founder and CEO of another education services company, Learning Sciences International (LSI), for 20 years.
-He left LSI to create a new company that better aligns with his and his team’s social mission of ending generational poverty and eliminating racial achievement gaps by transforming core instruction.
+He left LSI to create a new company that better aligns with his and his team’s mission of ending generational poverty and eliminating achievement gaps through redesigned rigorous Tier 1 instruction that ensures deeper learning for ALL students.
 Throughout Michael’s career, he has been privileged to collaborate with some of the top researchers and thinkers in education.

 Years in education: 25+